 Models are created by a community of modellers who typically work in a distributed environment using different modelling tools.
 The models evolve separately over time as insights and solutions are found within domains and used to inform and refine models across domains and at more abstract levels.
 These models need to be carefully managed, maintained and governed to ensure they are coherent and suitable for product definition.
 As these models are inter-dependent, a registry provides a central and managed mechanism for storing and retrieving models that provides features such as cataloguing, searching, version control and dependency management.
 A critical function of the registry is to be able to handle complex dependencies between multiple interrelated models that existing versions control repositories.

 A registry is the technical mechanism that underpins the governance of the models and allows them to be managed through their entire lifecycles.
 It is noted in section 2.6.1, the INSPIRE mid-term review indicated the need to be able to share and reuse models.
-The registry developed
+The registry developed ???????

 An FSDF model registry has been established for the FSDF details can be found on the FSDF website [reference relevant page].

+Vocabulary registeries

 The need for vocabulary registers ……

 Model governance